freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/understand-the-immediately-invoked-function-expression-iife.md

 // Outputs "Chirp, chirp!" immediately
 ```

 Note that the function has no name and is not stored in a variable.
 The two parentheses () at the end of the function expression cause it to be immediately executed or invoked.
-This pattern is known as an <dfn>immediately invoked function expression</dfn> or <dfn>IIFE</dfn>.
+This pattern is known as an <dfn>immediately invoked function expression</dfn> or <dfn>IIFE</dfn> (pronounced "iffy").
 </section>

 ## Instructions